bacalhau-project/examples/socat/README.md

 # Background

-> ⚠️ This example may be outdated and soon will up reviewed & updated.
+> ⚠️ This example may be outdated and soon will be reviewed & updated.
 In the meantime, please take a look at the [Hello World](https://docs.bacalhau.org/getting-started/installation) and [Image Processing](https://docs.bacalhau.org/demos/image-processing) examples.

 Scientific Purpose of the workload: